FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 new speed levels to choose from.
 With level 4 I was able to get about 2-times

-real-time speed, which closed the gap with x264
+real-time speed, which closed the gap with x264.
+I was now very happy with the

-speed of libtheora
+speed of libtheora.

 What I wasn’t happy with was that the stream would not play after the first

 file.
-I started investigating why in the ffmpeg
+I started investigating why in the ffmpeg logs, and quickly found my

 error: